bcholodenko/ftools-python/README.md

   image filesystem support, for firmware downloads that use this container instead of (or alongside) the FTools zip+EIF format.
 - **`ddbconverter.py`** / **`ftools_lib/ddb.py`** -- pixel-level `.ddb`
-  bitmap conversion, for the 60% of `.ddb` files whose format was successfully reverse-engineered.
+  bitmap conversion, covering all known format variants with byte-exact round-trip.

 ---